 Since the individual needs of each animal and adopter vary, an Adoption Counselor will use your adopter profile and work with you one-on-one to help you find the right match for your family.
 They'll then introduce you to animals who've caught your eye or seem like a good fit based on the information you've provided.
 The adoption process generally takes an hour; we recommend that you allow ample time to learn about your new companion and complete the process.
 Once you've made a decision, we'll go over some paperwork, take payment for the adoption fee, and you'll be leaving the shelter with a new best friend!
 After adoption, we provide our adopters with plenty of resources, including a link to a video packed with helpful information; feel free to watch our Adopter Information video in advance here!

 Do I need to do anything before I visit the shelter?

-Adoption processes currently vary by location - please review the listings at the top of our Adopt page to determine what your first step should be.
-Before your visit, please verify open adoption hours of the location you plan to visit and fill out our adopter profile online in advance and it will remain on file for 2 months.
+Before your visit, please verify open adoption hours of the location you plan to visit and fill out our adopter profile online in advance; it will remain on file for 2 months.
 This is what your adoption counselor will use to guide you through the adoption process; it is not an application.

 Do animals ever have restrictions limiting who they can go home with?